IBM/couchbackup/README.md

 ## Using programmatically

-You can use `couchbackup` programatically.
+You can use `couchbackup` programmatically.
 First install `couchbackup` into your project with `npm install --save @cloudant/couchbackup`.
 Then you can import the library into your code: